MVerbakel/MVerbakel.github.io/_posts/2021-03-05-confidence-intervals.md

 ### Final thoughts

-- The confidence interval measures the uncertainty of a sample statistic as an estimate for a population parameter.
+- The confidence interval measures the uncertainty of a sample statistic as an estimate for a population parameter (i.e. it's estimating the reliability of the estimation process).
 It's based on how much estimates would vary across repeated experiments (the sampling distribution).
 - An intuitive way to describe it is 'a range of plausible values'.
 We don't know where the population value lies within the interval, but we are reasonably confident it's somewhere within the bounds.
 If we are ok with the upper/lower bound being true, we can proceed with our action.
 - However, the population value is either within the interval or not.
 We can say with 95% confidence, if we repeat an experiment many times, the interval will contain the population value 95% of the time.
 The other 5% of the time, it's not in the interval at all.
 So the upper/lower bounds may not actually be the best/worst case scenario.
 - This is to say, it's technically incorrect to describe the confidence as the probability a given CI contains the population value.
 It's a fixed value not a variable, and the pop. value is in it or not (i.e. probability is 0 or 100%).
 However, it's not uncommon to hear something like "we are 95% confident the interval includes the population mean".
 Just keep in mind this refers to the proportion of samples with repeated sampling.